In a Crisis

 TIPS TO KEEP IN MIND

-Reaching out for support can seem intimidating, but it’s not that different from having a friend who’s a doctor we can call to find out what to do after spraining a knee.
+Reaching out for support can seem intimidating, but it’s not that different from having a friend who’s a doctor that we can call to find out what to do after spraining a knee.

 Write down or save the number for your location